dcuartielles/temperature_chamber/docs/docs.md

 ## Communication protocol examples
-The communication protocol is JSON based.
 Below are examples of JSON payloads to communicate between the Temperature Chamber control board and the Python app.

 ### Test configuration file
 ```json